-1 1.4.10 Lec 32: Properties of the Brune impedance
+7 1.4.10 Lec 32: Properties of the Brune impedance

-2 Impedance
+8 Impedance

-Impedance plays a crutial role in the solution of differential equations, an in the theory and practice of complex variables.
-As a theoretical concept, it is the best example of an analytic function, thus plays a key role in potential theory.
+Impedance plays a crucial role in the solution of differential equations, and in the theory and practice of complex variables.
+As a theoretical concept, it is the best example of a complex analytic function, thus plays a key role in potential theory.

-6 Theoretically, impedance plays the role of a boundary condition in the solution of differential 7 equations, accouting for the reflectance of a wave at the boundary.
-It plays a critical role in conservation 8 of energy, since if energy at the boundary (surface) must always be lost, given a passive (lossless) 9 boundary.
+Theoretically, impedance plays the role of a boundary condition in the solution of differential equations, accounting for the reflectance of a wave at the boundary.
+It plays a critical role in conservation of energy, since if energy at the boundary (surface) must always be lost, given a passive boundary.

-The first person to fully appreciate the importance of impedance at the boundary may have been Arnold Sommerfeld, who expressed this in what today is known as the radiation impedance, which is the impedance boundary condition as a point source wave radiates to $|R| \to \infty$.
+The first person to fully appreciate the importance of impedance at the boundary may have been Arnold Sommerfeld, who expressed this in what today is known as the radiation impedance, which is the impedance boundary condition as a point source wave radiates to $|R| \to \infty$ .

-Brune impedance: As the concept of impedance naturally developed (it is a linear relation between two important variables, the force and the flow), it was incorperated into more theories, such as electrial circuit theory and mechanics.
+Brune impedance: As the concept of impedance evolved (it is a linear relation between a force and a flow), it was incorporated into more theories, such as electrical circuit theory and mechanics.
 The first persons to quantify the concept of impedance was Ohm, followed by Kirchhoff and Heaviside.
 Kennelly, not Heaviside, was the first to express the idea as a complex variable of a complex function of frequency (Kennelly, 1893).
 Perhaps Heaviside fully appreciated the concept, and has been given proper credit.
-A very intersting development was the largly forgotten but related mathematical work of Bott and Duffin (Van Valkenburg, 1964b)
+A very interesting development was the largely forgotten but related mathematical work of Bott and Duffin (Van Valkenburg, 1964b)

-There are several important theorems here that follow from Brune's Theorem on positive-real functions, defined by the relation where $Z(s) = R(s) + jX(s) \in \mathbb{C}$ is a Brune impedance having real part $R(s) = \Re Z(s)$ and imaginary part $X(s) = \Im Z(s)$, each as functions of the Laplace frequency $s = \sigma + \omega j$ (Brune, 1931a; Van Valkenburg, 1964b).
-Thus a Brune impedance has a positive analytic real part in the right-half plane $\sigma > 0$.
+There are several important theorems here that follow from Brune's Theorem on positive-real functions, defined by the relation where $Z(s) = R(s) + \jmath X(s) \in \mathbb{C}$ is a Brune impedance having real part $R(s) = \Re Z(s)$ and imaginary part $X(s) = \Im Z(s)$ , each as functions of the Laplace frequency $s = \sigma + \omega \jmath$ (Brune, 1931a; Van Valkenburg, 1964b).
+Thus a Brune impedance has a positive analytic real part in the right-half plane $\sigma > 0$ .

-$$\Re Z(\sigma > 0) \ge 0,\tag{1.61}$$
+$$\Re Z(\sigma > 0) \ge 0,\tag{1.67}$$